AddisonFP/Biped-Motor-Control/README.md

 $c_i = y - (l_1\cos(\theta_i) + l_2\cos(\phi_i)) \leq 0.$$

+This condition is supposed to tell use whether or not a foot (end of a double pendulum) is on the ground ($y=0$).
 Therefore, our state equation comes out to

 $\vec{x}' = [x' y'] $